11 Tax-Related Documents You Should Never Throw Away

 “Foreign bank and financial accounts have to be saved for five years minimum,” says Parent.
 Note that it’s a pretty stiff penalty of up to 50 percent of the account’s value if you don’t report the income, so it’s prudent you have proof by holding onto the documents.

 “The IRS relies on bank records, so it is important for them to have access to them if you’re ever put on the spot with an audit,” says Parent.
 Bank records and receipts are classified as “supporting documents,” that is, they provide documented proof of income and expenses for the IRS.
 Parent also suggests hanging on to medical records and copies of expenses in the event of an audit.

 We’re not pointing any fingers, but if you happen to under-report your income by 25 percent or more or file a fraudulent return and the IRS catches it, you better have the supporting documents and records for the audit.
 Parent says the IRS will probably ask for the last seven years of supporting documents.
-To save some income, find out these 17 tax deductions you can’t afford to miss.

 You should never throw away tax returns.
 While you can request a tax return transcript for up to three years in the past, you’ll be sunk if you don’t have prior years’ tax returns if you get audited or need proof from tax returns for social security benefits.
 “Technically speaking, the IRS is only allowed to audit the last three years, but there are exceptions,” says Parent.
 “Some exceptions would be a previous audit, foreign income or investments, home and property records, or if you under-reported your earnings one year,” says Parent.
 For these scenarios, Parent suggests hanging onto those documents for a minimum of seven years and up to “forever.”
 Find out how the government really spends your tax dollars.